angulardart/site-angulardart/src/angular/guide/router/appendices.md

 could be rendered on the server and delivered to the user's device in less than a second.

-This option is only available if application URLs look like normal web URLs without hashes (#) in the middle.
+This option is only available if app URLs look like normal web URLs without hashes (#) in the middle.

 Stick with the default unless you have a compelling reason to